Data Exploration

 Train Test Split

 Splitting the data randomly into test and training sets.
-We will train the model on the training set, and evaluate the model using the training set.
+We will train the model on the training set, and evaluate the model using the test set.
 This helps for generalizability, and to prevent overfitting.

 from sklearn.model_selection import train_test_split